kyeah/kyeh.me/_posts/2015-01-03-why-i-turned-down-google.md

 It's also a program that encourages its students to be an active member of the tech community outside of their daily job, whether that means attending hackathons, mentoring others, presenting at technical meetups, or otherwise evangelizing the idea of being a developer for the community.
 It's a third layer that exists between the two extremes of work life and social events — one where the community comes together to share their love of technology with others.

-Location often shouldn't take precedence over the work you do, especially for an internship, but NYC has built a close community with a unique energy and evangelism about it.
+Location often shouldn't take precedence over the work you do, especially for an internship, but NYC has built a close, up-and-coming startup community with a unique energy and evangelism about it.
 As a New York native who's had little interaction with this tech scene, I'm overdue for a lengthy return.

 There's a good chance that I'm crazy, illogical, or disillusioned; that I made the "wrong" choice.
 But I don't believe in wrong choices; I believe in choices you regret.
 I wanted to learn, not relive, and this was my last chance to do so before graduation.

+The longer I'm away from New York, the more I realize how much I need it.
 To me, everything fell into place to turn down Google's offer and come back home.